latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 ```

 **Parameters**:
-- `block_emission`: Total TAO to distribute across all subnets this block (typically 1 TAO per block, continuously expanding the network's [total issuance](../glossary.md#issuance))
+- `block_emission`: Total TAO to distribute across all subnets this block.
+Currently 1 $\tau$, this amount will follow a halving schedule.

-The function implements a seven-step process that handles liquidity injection, reward accumulation, and epoch triggering.
-Each step builds upon the previous one to create a comprehensive emission distribution system.
+The function implements an eight-step process that handles liquidity injection, reward accumulation, epoch triggering, and EMA updates.

 ## Implementation Flow

 ### 1. Subnet Discovery and Filtering

-The coinbase begins by identifying which subnets are eligible for emissions, applying careful filters to ensure only active, established subnets participate in the reward distribution.
+The process begins with identifying subnets eligible for emissions, applying filters to ensure only active, established subnets participate in the reward distribution.

 ```rust
 // Get all netuids (filter out root)